flatpickr/flatpickr/content/instance.md

 +++
 weight = "4"
 date = "2017-03-03"
-title = "The Flatpickr Instance" slug = "instance-methods-properties-elements" description = "Methods and properties of flatpickr instances"
+title = "The flatpickr Instance" slug = "instance-methods-properties-elements" description = "Methods and properties of flatpickr instances"
 +++